Language: EN

 • Different number of functions

 It is not possible to differentiate by the return value type, only by the parameters that the function receives.
-This is logical, since the compiler or the interpreter determines the returned type, not the other way around.
+This is logical, as the compiler or interpreter determines the returned type, not the other way around.

 Examples of function overloading